 How to Remove Japanese Chaff Flower

+This plant is perennial and can grow from small root fragments, so follow-up pulling within a season and in following seasons is likely.
+To increase your chances of pulling up all the roots, try uprooting the plant the day after a heavy rain, when the soil is still soft.
+Use a soil knife or small shovel to uproot the plant.
 If the plant is seeding, cut off the seed heads with pruners and place those in a yard bag before you begin uprooting.
 Place one hand in the middle of the plant, and the other at the base.
 This will reduce the chances of the plant snapping off as you pull.
 As you gently pull, wiggle the plant slightly to ease up the roots.
-After uprooting, place the plant in a yard bag and take off-site.
+After uprooting, place the plant in a yard bag and take off site.

-Successful uprooting with all roots intact
+Successful uprooting with all roots intact.

 Avoid stem breaking off from roots.
-The plant will regrow from the roots left behind
+The plant will regrow from the roots left behind.

-Bag Japanese chaff flower and dispose off-site, especially if it flowering or has seed heads
+Bag Japanese chaff flower and dispose off-site, especially if it flowering or has seed heads.

 If you have any questions about this guide please email firstname.lastname@example.org.